Monitor Resolution and Pixel Density: A Comprehensive Guide

 How does resolution impact text clarity?

-Are curved monitors better for high resolutions?
+Are curved monitors suitable for high resolutions?

 What is the difference between Quad HD and 4K?

-Quad HD (2560 × 1440) has fewer pixels than 4K (3840 × 2160), resulting in lower detail and sharpness.
+Quad HD (2560 × 1440) includes fewer pixels than 4K (3840 × 2160).
+The difference affects how much detail can be shown and how much content fits within the screen at once.

 Can high-resolution monitors be used for coding?